htgithub194/self-study/docs/kernel/watchdog/watchdog.md

     * If Counter = 0, Watchdog trigger machine to reboot

-    * When Kernel send PING to Watchdog, Counter is reloaded (set back to 600 sec)
+    * When machine send PING to Watchdog, Counter is reloaded (set back to 600 sec)

     ![watchdog](images/watchdog.dio.svg)